Skip to content

 We have a huge amount of resources for young people with any type of additional needs which is accessible and was co-produced with young people themselves.

-How Autism Hampshire Supports Young People Preparing for Adulthood
+Autism Hampshire - Preparing for Adulthood

 Autism Hampshire offers a range of services designed to build skills, confidence, and independence for autistic and otherwise neurodivergent young people.
 Their support includes information and guidance, community connections, practical skills development, and access to specialist services.